Cuomo addresses harassment claims, vows to stay in office - WTMJ

 “How can New Yorkers trust you @NYGovCuomo to lead our state if you ‘don’t know’ when you’ve been inappropriate with your own staff?”
 Boylan tweeted.

-Cuomo said he will “fully cooperate” with an investigation into the allegations being overseen by the state’s independently elected attorney general.
-Attorney General Letitia James, also a Democrat, is in the process of selecting an outside law firm to conduct the probe and document its findings in a public report.
+Cuomo said he will “fully cooperate” with an investigation into the allegations overseen by the state’s independently elected attorney general.
+Attorney General Letitia James, also a Democrat, is selecting an outside law firm to conduct the probe and document its findings in a public report.

 Two of the women accusing Cuomo worked in his administration.
 The other was a guest at a wedding that he officiated.

-Boylan, 36, said Cuomo commented on her appearance inappropriately, kissed her without her consent at the end of a meeting and went out of his way to touch her on her lower back, arms and legs.
+Boylan, 36, said Cuomo commented on her appearance inappropriately, kissed her without her consent and went out of his way to touch her on her lower back, arms and legs.
 Cuomo has denied Boylan’s allegations.

 Anna Ruch told The New York Times that Cuomo put his hands on her face and asked if he could kiss her just moments after they met at a September 2019 wedding in Manhattan.